| Title: | Generalized Additive Latent and Mixed Models |

 Optional character argument specifying the loading variable.
 Case sensitive. |

-The documentation of the function mgcv::s
+The documentation of the function mgcv::s should be consulted

 for details on how to properly set up smooth terms.
 In particular, note